La caza. Monteperdido

 La caza.
-Monteperdido is a Spanish crime thriller limited television series starring Megan Montaner, Francis Lorenzo and Alain Hernández.
-A self-contained story, the plot concerns the disappearance of two girls in the Aragonese Pyrenees and the ensuing investigation carried out five years later by UCO agents as one of the girls appears.
-Produced by RTVE in collaboration with DLO Producciones, it aired on La 1 from March to May 2019.
-It spawned a sequel/second season, La caza.
-Tramuntana.
+Monteperdido is a Spanish crime thriller limited television series starring Megan Montaner, Francis Lorenzo, and Alain Hernández.
+A self-contained story, the plot concerns the disappearance of two girls in the Aragonese Pyrenees and the ensuing investigation carried out five years later by Central Operative Unit (UCO) agents as one of the girls appears.
+Produced by Radiotelevisión Española (RTVE) in collaboration with DLO Producciones, it aired on La 1 from March to May 2019.
+It is the first series/season of La caza.

 Premise

 Two girls, Ana and Lucía, disappear in the Pyrenees in the province of Huesca.
 Five years later Ana appears.
 Santiago Baín and Sara Campos, two Central Operative Unit (UCO) agents arriving from Madrid, take over the investigation on Ana's disappearance and Lucía's whereabouts, partnering with a local officer, Víctor Gamero.